Think That A Grommet's Just A Grommet?

 On the flip side, there's something to be said for the polished, sleek sophistication that metal grommets can lend to a desk.
 Whether you frequently welcome clients into your office and want to make the best impression, or just have an eye for all things shiny, metal grommets can go a long way toward increasing the wow factor of your work surface.
 It's like brushed aluminum on your car's interior: instant class.

-Connectivity: Looking for a convenient place to dock an smart phone or plug into USB ports?
+CONNECTIVITY: Looking for a convenient place to dock a smart phone or plug into USB ports?

 First, meet the Node, a customizable desk grommet that can be configured to contain power and/or USB connectivity.
 You can even order it with an open data port, which you can snap a keystone jack into for your networking needs.

 But if you wanna get crazy, allow us to suggest the one, the only Bonito Power and Data Desk Outlet.
 This puppy not only features three AC electrical outlets, but your choice of either two USB or Ethernet (Cat5) outlets, giving you a major connectivity boost without having to run a ton of cables all over the place.
-It not only keeps things looking nice, but means nobody who visits your office or conference room will trip over the tangled mess of cords running across the floor.
-As an added bonus, the face can be flipped over when not in use, maintaining that clean and uncluttered look.
+It not only keeps things looking nice but means nobody who visits your office or conference room will trip over the tangled mess of cords running across the floor.
+A bonus: the face can be flipped over when not in use, maintaining that clean and uncluttered look.

 In summary, whether your aim is cord protection, wire routing, cable management or convenient connectivity, whether you're looking for a utilitarian, elegant or technologically advanced solution…there's a grommet for that, and we've got it.